Annemarie Bolduc

 A little story of a Québécoise wishing to make her corn "épluchette" from her backyard in Oz!

-In my previous article Corn "Épluchette", I was writing about the Québec traditional corn on the cob parties and the delicious bicolour variety we buy from farm road stalls at the end of summer.
-Corn fields are everywhere in Québec, especially where I lived as a teenager, on the south shore flat lands of Montreal Island.
-I was also telling how corn cobs are always available in Australia's supermarkets, but I rarely find any locally grown in our region's farmer's markets.
-However, in the latest seasons following drought and bushfires, the weather was mild with plenty of rain.
-It almost felt like a Québec summer…!
-Not only did I finally find some fresh locally grown golden maize (from Tumut, Batlow and Tumbarumba) at our local co-op, but I finally harvested my bicolour sweet corn, grown at home.
+In my previous article Corn "Épluchette", I wrote about the Québec traditional corn on the cob parties and the delicious bicolour variety we buy from farm road stalls at the end of summer.
+Corn fields are everywhere in Québec, mainly where I lived as a teenager, on Montreal Island's south shore flat lands.
+I also told how corn cobs are always available in Australia's supermarkets, but I rarely find any locally grown in our region's farmer's markets.
+However, in the latest seasons following drought and bushfires, the weather was mild, with plenty of rain.
+It almost felt like Québec summers…!
+Not only did I finally find some fresh locally grown golden maize (from Tumut, Batlow and Tumbarumba) at our local co-op, but I also harvested my bicolour sweet corn, which I had grown at home.

 Corn on the cob, a Québec summer tradition • Photo © Bottle and Brush Studio 2019-22

 I had sown some "Snow Gold" bicolour corn in one of my front lawn patches, along with some snap beans as a companion plant.
-Thanks to the beans, the sun, plenty of wind, plenty of rain from La Nina, and a water leak (from a house water pipe connection near the patch...), my bicolour corn was a success, for once!
-After many unsuccessful trials with different varieties, there were no bugs and the white and yellow kernels were fully and beautifully covering the cob.
-This bicolour variety only produced one cob per plant so we only had a few for us to enjoy.
-And we did!
-After cooking the first ones, my Aussie husband told me it was the best corn he ever had… and I admit he was right!
-I simply boiled them to eat straight on the cob with a bit of butter and salt.
+Thanks to the beans, the sun, plenty of wind, plenty of rain from La Nina, and maybe a water leak one year (from a house water pipe connection near the patch...), my bicolour corn was successful!
+After many failed trials with different varieties and different spots in the yard, this time there were no bugs, and the white and yellow kernels fully and beautifully covered the cob.
+This bicolour variety only produced one cob per plant, so we only had a few to enjoy.
+And that is the downside: the space and water you need versus what you will harvest might not be the best choice as a sustainable crop.
+But if you grow climbing beans around them, you'll find the corn plant beneficial as they provide support, and the beans will add nitrogen.
+When the plant dies out, you can use it to mulch.
+They are so worth it for the taste, as there is nothing like this fresh bicolour corn.
+My Aussie husband told me it was the best corn he ever had!
+And what I do is so simple: I just boil them to eat straight on the cob with butter and salt.
 This is the French Canadian way.

 Enjoying some freshly picked corn • Photography © Bottle and Brush Studio 2022